siliang-j-1225/tf-aks-acr/README.md

 ```
 az login
 ```
-Please don't forget check which subscription you are currently in, use the following command:
+Please don't forget to check which subscription you are currently in, use the following command:
 ```
 az account show
 ```